 It is a privilege and an honor for the members and clergy of St. Stephen’s to walk with one another on the path of life.
-Whether it’s the first steps into faith community as an infant receiving the sacrament of Baptism, children becoming more active members of the church, two people entering into the covenant of marriage, or family and friends commending our loved ones to God at life’s end, we seek to be a community of spiritual guidance and support for you and your family.
+Whether it’s the first steps into faith community as an infant, youth or adults becoming more active members of the church, two people entering into the covenant of marriage, or family and friends commending our loved ones to God at life’s end, we seek to be a community of spiritual guidance and support for you and your family.

 Holy Baptism is the sacrament by which God adopts us as his children and makes us members of Christ’s Body, the Church, and inheritors of the kingdom of God. — The Book of Common Prayer, pg.
 858.

 All who desire a deeper relationship with God and who are, or who intend to be, active members of St. Stephen’s Church are invited into Baptism.
 Infants, children, and adults are baptized in the midst of the community during worship several times per year.
 Generally, Baptism takes place on the Sundays closest to All Saints Day (November 1st), the Baptism of the Lord (early January), Easter (during the Great Vigil on Saturday evening or on Easter morning), Pentecost (late May-early June), and Creek Baptism (two Sundays in mid-late August).